 The Big Splash holds about 4 gallons of water, and is about 31 inches tall.
 The recommended age for this water table is 18 months to 5 years old.
 However, with parental supervision, younger kids can play with it, as well.
 This is great for up to 2 toddlers.
 Though, I’m sure having a third play partner won’t be so bad.
 There are enough activities to keep them all busy!

-This set includes the water tower basin, movable spout, water slide, and water scoopers.
+This set includes the splash water tower basin, movable spout, water slide, and water scoopers.
 Toddlers love pouring water in the water tower basin, down the slide, and using the water flow to get the motor moving like a wheel.
-A removable catapult helps propel toys in the water, creating a gleeful, splashing moment.
+A removable catapult helps propel toys in the water like a reverse diving board, creating a gleeful, splashing moment.

 Things to Keep in Mind